OpenKneeboard/OpenKneeboard/docs/troubleshooting/dcs-tabs.md

 ## Files I added to the DCS kneeboard aren't being shown

 Make sure you put them in [a place where the specific tab is looking](../features/dcs.md).
+OpenKneeboard only loads files that are specific to an aircraft, terrain or mission; if you want some files to *always* be loaded, add a file or folder tab as described in the 'Quick Start' guide.

 You can see the full paths that OpenKneeboard is looking for files in Settings -> Tabs, with a tick or cross next to them showing whether or not the folder exists.
 A cross doesn't mean "something is wrong", just "OpenKneeboard looked here, and there wasn't anything".

-## The path is incorrect for some aircraft
+## If the path is incorrect for some aircraft

+For some modules, DCS has multiple internal names for the same module, which can lead to OpenKneeboard being unable to find the correct files - especially on newer aircraft.
+For example, older versions of OpenKneeboard would look for a kneeboard folder called `F-16C_50`, while DCS would look for `F-16C`".

+If you encounter a problem like this where just the aircraft folder name is incorrect (e.g. `F-16C_50` instead of `F-16C`):

 1. [Check if this has already been reported](https://github.com/OpenKneeboard/OpenKneeboard/issues?q=is%3Aissue)
 2. If not, please [report the issue](https://github.com/OpenKneeboard/OpenKneeboard/issues/new) so it can be fixed in a future version of OpenKneeboard; include the incorrect path, corrected path, and the module name